 The challenges and ordeals of Avraham’s travels: According to this, it remains to be understood how in pretty much the remainder of the Parsha, Avraham is hit with one difficulty after another.
 Although the very beginning of the Parsha discusses Avraham’s journey to the holy land, and from there to Jerusalem, immediately afterwards we are told of a famine hitting the land which then forced Avraham to leave the holy land and descend to the land of Egypt.
 How then does this episode, which is considered a great physical and spiritual descent for Avraham, fit into the theme of the Parsha which is a journey from one level to another and going higher and higher.

 The famine was considered a setback for Avraham’s mission: It is not only the intrinsic journey to Egypt that was considered a descent for Avraham, but also its cause, which was due to the famine.
 It wasn’t just that Avraham himself was guaranteed fame and success through his travels, but that also his mission of spreading G-d’s name would likewise be successful.
 This, however, was not to be, as immediately upon Avraham’s arrival to the holy land, it became stricken by famine causing a great desecration of G-d’s name.
 Instead of the land becoming blessed with Avraham’s arrival and settlement, thus causing the inhabitants of the holy land to see the greatness of G-d, instead the land became cursed with such a severe famine that he himself was forced out of the land.
-If anything, it appeared to the Gentiles that being involved in Avraham’s religion was some kind of curse and that they must strengthen themselves even more in their ways of idolatry
+If anything, it appeared to the Gentiles that being involved in Avraham’s religion was some kind of curse, and that they must strengthen themselves even more in their ways of idolatry

 The spiritual descent of Avraham: The descent of Avraham into Egypt was not just one of physical descent but also one of spiritual descent.
 The Baal Shem Tov relates that prior to Avraham’s travels to Egypt, he was on such a high spiritual plane that he was not even aware of his wife’s physical beauty.
 His travels to Egypt, however, caused him a descent from his spiritual level, surrounded him with the air of impurity, and caused him to now be aware of the beauty of his wife.
-This then culminated with his wife being taken and kidnapped by the Pharaoh of Egypt for purposes of adultery, which spiritually caused divine energy to fuel the side of the impure.
-According to all the above, it is completely puzzling that this Torah portion can be called the name Lech Licha which represents traveling to new spiritual heights, when in truth we are told of many spiritual and physical downfalls and setbacks that they experienced.
+This then culminated with his wife being abducted by the Pharaoh of Egypt for purposes of adultery, which spiritually caused Divine energy to fuel the side of the impure.
+According to all the above, it is completely puzzling that this Torah portion can be called the name Lech Lecha which represents traveling to new spiritual heights, when in truth we are told of many severe spiritual and physical downfalls and setbacks that they experienced.